Review: Nava Dance Theatre "Broken Seeds Still Grow" Bankhead Theater, Livermore - Aug. 27, 2022

 Seventy-five years ago, in August 1947, the British divided the Indian subcontinent into the independent nations of Hindu-majority India and Muslim-majority Pakistan.
-This division, of one nation into two, was accompanied by one of the largest mass migrations in human history and violence on a scale that had seldom been seen before.
-This separation of former countrymen is known as partition.
+This division, of one nation into two, known as partition, was accompanied by one of the largest mass migrations in human history, and violence on a scale that had seldom been seen before.

-Broken Seeds Still Grow, a theatrical dance created and performed by Nava Dance Theatre (NDT) and Rupy C. Tut, premiered in 2017.
-I saw a reprise at the Bankhead Theater in Livermore.
-Broken Seeds is a reflection on the legacy of partition.
+Broken Seeds Still Grow, a theatrical dance performed by Nava Dance Theatre (NDT), is a reflection on the legacy of partition.
 It is a powerful and important artistic contribution to the subject.
 Nadhi Thekkek and Rupy C. Tut share production creator and director credits.

-The dancers, eight women, perform using Bharatanatyam movement vocabulary, a form of traditional Indian dance.
-The stage is clear, but for the musicians seated discretely on one side of the stage.
-Original paintings, calligraphy, and illustrations created by Rupy are projected, in large scale, onto the backdrop.
+Eight female dancers perform using Bharatanatyam movement vocabulary, a form of traditional Indian dance.
+The stage is clear but for the musicians seated discretely on one side.
+Original paintings, calligraphy, and animated illustrations created by Tut are projected, in large scale, onto the backdrop.
 The artwork effectively amplifies and supports the drama.
 All the events described are created through the amazing pantomime of the performers.
-There are no props or supporting characters.
+There are no props.

 Performer Nadhi Thekkek, photo by Eli Jacobs-Fantauzzi

-Choreographer Nadhi performs the principal role of our storyteller-guide with skill and grace.
-She communicates so much with her face, that one doesn’t miss the words she might say in a different form of theater.
-Nadhi is a consummate actress, conjuring images of a child in her arms, or the washing of blood from her hands, out of thin air.
+Choreographer Thekkek performs the role of our storyteller-guide with skill and grace.
+She communicates so much with her face that one doesn’t miss the words she might say in a different form of theater.
+Thekkek is a consummate actress, conjuring images of a child in her arms, or the washing of blood from her hands, out of thin air.
 Holding her hands near her mouth, while rotating her fingers outward, we understand she is talking to the imagined child at her knee.

 The performance is well-paced, covering past and present in under two hours including a 15-minute intermission.
 The first act’s seven sections are set in the past.
 Beginning in a simpler time before partition, it moves through the rising tensions leading up to partition and finally shows the burdensome, grief-filled and often violent aftermath.